Andros Island: 10 Things You Should Know

 It is developing quite a reputation for Ouzo

-The process of making ouzo is steeped in century-old traditions.
-On my first visit to the island, I was able to taste (and then some) the local variety while on the second, we toured the distillery of AnDrop to learn more about the process.
+On my first visit to the island, I was able to taste (and then some) the local variety.
+The second time, we toured the distillery of AnDrop to learn more about the process.

 You can hike all around the island – and you should try at least one trail while there!